sindresorhus/debounce/Readme.md

 window.onresize.clear();
 ```

-To force the function to execute immediately and reset the timer for
+To execute any pending invocations and reset the timer:
-any future invocations:
 ```
-window.onresize.force();
+window.onresize.flush();
 ```

 ## API